tapfortap/Documentation/PhoneGap.md

 ```

 #### prepareAppWall()
 This prepares the app wall ad type.
-This method only needs to be called once,
+This method will pre-fetch an app wall so when
-after the app wall is shown we automatically prepare another one for you.
+showAppWall() is called, the app wall is shown with no delay.
+This is only useful for preparing
+the very first app wall. showAppWall() automatically prepares the next app wall.

 Usage: